Bluff body drag manipulation using pulsed jets and Coanda effect: Drag reduction by high-frequency actuation

+Profiles of $\Pi$ at ${Re_{H}}=3 \times 10^5$ are shown in figure~\ref{fig:fig16}(c).
+The selected streamwise positions correspond respectively to the beginning of the shear-layer, where the actuation significantly increases $k$; the position at which $k_{\text{max}}$ is approximately the same for both unactuated and actuated flows; and finally a location where the damping of the velocity fluctuations is clearly visible at the end of the PIV domain.
+Close to the jet origin, the production term of the actuated flow has more than twice as high peak values of the reference case.
+Then, $\Pi$ is reduced further downstream.
+The highest reduction of $\Pi$ of about 30\% is observed for ${Re_{H}}=\{2,3\} \times 10^5$ while for ${Re_{H}}=4 \times 10^5$ it is reduced to 15\%.

-\citet{Dandois07} and \citet{Vukasinovic10} have remarked the same stabilizing behavior of shear-layers submitted to high-frequency forcing.
-An initial increase of fluctuations due to the flow pulsation was followed by a downstream damping of flow activity.
-By analyzing the time-averaged streamwise velocity profiles, \citet{Dandois07} performed linear stability analysis to conclude that the main effect of the high-frequency forcing is a decreasing of the growth rates obtained from the most amplified shear-layer modes.
-On the other hand, \citet{Vukasinovic10} showed the presence of high-dissipation zones at the vicinity of actuation and claimed that this zone somehow drains energy from the mean flow leading to a stabilization, in what they call a dissipative small scale actuation.
+Similar stabilizing behavior of shear-layers under high-frequency forcing has been previously reported.
+With the help of linear stability analysis of the time-averaged streamwise velocity profiles, \citet{Dandois07} found that high-frequency forcing produces a drop of the growth rates for the most amplified shear-layer modes.
+This is confirmed in the present study by the increased shear-layer thickness.
+On the other hand, \citet{Vukasinovic10} showed the presence of high-dissipation zones in the vicinity of the actuator and therefore claimed that this zone drains energy from the mean flow leading to a stabilization, suggesting a dissipative small scale actuation.
+Our results seem to confirm both analysis for a bluff body wake and indicate that such mechanisms, coupled to the fluidic boat-tailing effect, alter the global balance of the recirculating flow leading to pressure drag reduction.

-Motivated by their studies, we compute a contribution to the time-averaged turbulent kinetic energy production $\Pi(x,y)$ using the two components of the velocity field obtained by PIV:

-Profiles of $\Pi$ for the presently studied Reynolds numbers are illustrated in figure~\ref{fig:Production_Profiles}.
-The selected streamwise positions correspond respectively to the beginning of the shear-layer, where the actuation significantly increase $k$; the position in which $k_{\text{max}}$ is approximately the same for both unactuated and actuated flows; and finally a location where the damping of the velocity fluctuations is established close to the end of the PIV domain.

-At the initial location, whatever the value of $U_o$, the production term of the actuated flow is more than twice the peak values of the reference case.
-Then a reduction of $\Pi$ appears at intermediate streamwise positions.
-Finally, further downstream, the maximum of the production profiles decreases by up to 30\% for $U_o=10,15\,\text{m}\text{s}^{\text{-}1}$ and about 15\% when $U_o=20\,\text{m}\text{s}^{\text{-}1}$.
-These results are in close agreement to the decrease of energy production discussed in \citet{Dandois07} and \citet{Vukasinovic10}, indicating that the mechanisms of the high-frequency actuation are quite general.